Singh200311/notification-system/README.md

 ### Features
 - Send Email, SMS (mocked), In-App notifications
 - REST API with two endpoints
-- Queue simulation and retry for email failures
+- Queue simulation and retry for email failure

 ### How to Run